imtaotao/aidly/README.md

 `root`               | Alias ​​for global objects, compatible with different environments.
 `inlineString`       | Quantify the string constant.
 `exec`               | Execute JavaScript code, which can be run in `cjs`, `esm`, or `normal` mode, with normal mode being the default.
-`execMathExpression` | Execute mathematical expressions.
+`mathExpreEvaluate`  | Execute mathematical expressions.
 `batchProcess`       | Used for transactional batch processing, for example: `const set = batchProcess({ ms: 50, processor(ls) { ... } });`
 `createCacheObject`  | Creating an in-memory cache system.
 `jsonParse`          | Parse the json string into an object, able to handle reference relationships (including circular references).